projectbismark/censorscope/README.md

     $ lua experiment.lua

 ### Contributing
+Please read the HACKING file to understand the codebase.

 If you'd like to contribute, these are some tasks that you might enjoy -
 - Check out the issues for something to hack on
 - Write tests for the experiments